square/leakcanary/docs/faq.md

 Here's how you can find the leaking instance in the heap dump:

-1. Look for all instances of `leakcanary.KeyedWeakReference`
+1. Look for all instances of `leakcanary.KeyedWeakReference`.
 2. For each of these, look at the `key` field.
 3. Find the `KeyedWeakReference` that has a `key` field equal to the reference key reported by LeakCanary.
 4. The `referent` field of that `KeyedWeakReference` is your leaking object.